-London is one of a handful of truly international cities on the globe.
-Besides the likes of New York, Dubai and Hong Kong, few cities can boast a culture as outward-looking and vibrant, and which represents the global community, quite as well as London.
-But whereas the other cities mentioned are primarily modern metropolises, London is also an ancient settlement, steeped in a rich and well-documented history.
-Its past is reflected in the landscape and the architecture of its buildings and skyline, and it is this which attracts visitors in their millions to the city every year.
+London is one of the few truly international cities in the world.
+Apart from New York, Dubai and Hong Kong, few cities can boast a culture that is as outward-looking and dynamic, and represents a global community, as London.
+While the other cities mentioned above are largely modern metropolises, London is also an ancient settlement, steeped in a rich and well-documented history.
+According to the site https://www.housedecorx.com Its past is reflected in the landscape and architecture of its buildings and skyline, and this is what attracts millions of visitors to the city every year.

 Just as London has a new and an old character, so too is its past divided.
 The bold structures of royal palaces, monuments, and parliament are iconic and easy to recognise.
 But the London of the common man is equally rich in sights and heritage.
 But for the new visitor, it can often be hard to locate the hidden gems of London.
 So if you are hoping to experience some of London’s authentic charms, you could do worse than looking into car hire in London, or hopping onto a bus or the tube, and heading up to Camden.
 Because this northern borough is teeming with a life and culture all of its own.

 Camden is a uniquely stylish part of London, more closely associated with subcultures, counter cultures, and youth movements in music and fashion than arguably any other part of the capital.
 Camden is characterised by its independence and variety: where vintage music shops and army surplus stores jostle for shoppers’ attention with rows of alternative market stalls and music venues.
 From punk rock to the soul revival, and heavy metal to hippie hangouts, Camden has been at the heart of British popular culture for more than three generations.